apache/spark/docs/streaming-programming-guide.md

 like Kafka, Flume, Twitter, ZeroMQ, Kinesis or plain old TCP sockets and be processed using complex algorithms expressed with high-level functions like `map`, `reduce`, `join` and `window`.
 Finally, processed data can be pushed out to filesystems, databases, and live dashboards.
-In fact, you can apply Spark's in-built [machine learning](mllib-guide.html) algorithms, and [graph processing](graphx-programming-guide.html) algorithms on data streams.
+In fact, you can apply Spark's [machine learning](mllib-guide.html) algorithms, and [graph processing](graphx-programming-guide.html) algorithms on data streams.